Eight babies killed in Algeria hospital fire: emergency services

 "We managed to rescue 11 babies, 107 women and 28 staff" after the 3:50 am (0250 GMT) fire in the hospital in Oued Souf, 500 kilometres (300 miles) southeast of Algiers, spokesman Captain Nassim Bernaoui told AFP.

-"Unfortunately we regret the deaths of eight babies, some from burns and others from smoke inhalation."
+"Unfortunately we regret the deaths of eight babies, some from burns and others from smoke inhalation," he said, adding that the entire hospital had been evacuated.

 Dozens of fire engines were deployed to bring the blaze under control.